dwfe/path-resolver/README.md

 Where to redirect.
 String.
-If set, it must start with the character `/`.
+If set, it must start with the `/` character.

 ## `customTo`